-P2S is composed of individuals from donor organizations and international financial mechanisms committed to supporting international efforts to secure indigenous and community rights, livelihoods and conservation of their lands and forests.
+P2S is composed of individuals from donor organizations, international financial mechanisms, and their intermediaries committed to supporting international efforts to secure Indigenous and community rights, livelihoods and conservation of their lands and forests.

 Facilitating strategy building, and promoting greater ambition and collective targets;

 Learning, sharing and coordinating action supporting the Indigenous and community land rights agenda;

 Advancing the development and regular updating of frameworks and monitoring tools to ensure tracking of progress; and

 Fostering new tools and initiatives to achieve the initiative’s targets.